schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Stylized Stimulus

-A real estate sales agent guarantees a prerequisite advertisement at a utility room.
+A real estate sales agent guarantees a prerequisite advertisement at an utility room.

 ## Realizing Schooner